-- Manifold control module - Wall mounting bracket (attached to manifold control panel) - 3/4" source shut-off valve - High-pressure reserve header inlet fittings (attached to manifold on NFPA model only) - Installation, Operation, and Service Manual
+- · Manifold control module - Wall mounting bracket (attached to manifold control panel) - 3/4" source shut-off valve - High-pressure reserve header inlet fittings - Installation, Operation, and Service Manual

 Additional cartons contain the appropriate number of header extensions and cylinder pigtail assemblies.
-High Pressure cylinders for reserve header (NFPA) must be placed in a double row "staggered" configuration.
-High Pressure pigtails for gases other than oxygen and $\rm N_2O$ are 24" length stainless-steel flexible type.
+Cylinders must be placed in a double row "staggered" configuration.
+Cylinder inlets closest to the manifold control module are intended for cylinders placed directly beneath the manifold control module.
+Pigtails for gases other than oxygen and helium are 24" length stainless-steel flexible type.
 Pigtails for all liquid containers are 72" length flexible type.
-The manifold is designed to mount directly to a wall, or be freestanding floor-mounted with addition of a manifold control module floor stand kit and an appropriate number of header floor stand kits for reserve header assembly (sold separately).
+The manifold is designed to mount directly to a wall, or be freestanding floor mounted with the addition of a manifold control module floor stand kit and an appropriate number of header floor stand kits for reserve header assembly (sold separately).